vinukm/oscarstest/README.md

 The resulting JSON must not contain "jcr:primaryType" and "sling:resourceType" properties

-##Below you can find some examples based on the data stored in oscars.json in resources directory:
+##B elow you can find some examples based on the data stored in oscars.json in resources directory:

-###Request parameters: year=2019&minAwards=4
+### Request parameters: year=2019&minAwards=4

 Sample response:
 ```